Skip to content

 Rights of Non-Voting Shares

-The company constitution will typically set out all share class rights and any restrictions attached to them.
+The company constitution should set out all share class rights and any restrictions attached to them.
 Also, the company or board resolution may detail further terms of the issue.

-Additionally, an incoming shareholder must review the company constitution to understand the exact restrictions that come with the class.
+Additionally, an incoming shareholder must review the company’s constitution to understand the exact restrictions associated with the class.

 Additional Rights to Non-Voting Shares